 RELIGION 2480 is required of those receiving ministry scholarships.
 Because of the foundational and practical nature of this course, it is suggested that 2480 be taken immediately after completing Religion 1310 and 1350.
-It is also acceptable to take 2480 simultaneously with either Religion 1310 or 1350.
 For the student who wishes to serve in a church staff position while in Baylor, taking "Introduction to Ministry" early in one's academic career is particularly advantageous in that the student, through observation and participation, is better prepared to assume leadership role.

 RELIGION 3381 - Functions of Ministry

 This course is designed to enable the student to examine various functions of ministry - particularly sermon preparation and church leadership.
 Upon completion of the course, the student should be able to prepare a sermon/Bible study for presentation and to provide effective administrative leadership for the work of a local church.
 This course is offered each Fall semester and is team taught by Drs.
 Basden and Horton.